circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 <div class="alert alert-info" role="alert">
 <h3>The CircleCI CLI</h3>
 <p>You may be wondering how this all managed to run just by pulling a standard image from Docker hub.
-The magic happens with a tool called <code>circleci</code> CLI.
+The magic happens with a tool called the CircleCI CLI.
 We inject this agent into the primary build container to enable jobs to run.
 You can find out more about this and even install it locally by reading <a class="alert-link" href="/docs/2.0/local-jobs/">Running Jobs Locally</a>.
 </p>
 </div>